WP Simple Pay Blog

 Alternatively, if you need a donation button, click on Donate Button instead.
 The configuration would be pretty much the same for both the form and button.

-Upon choosing the template Donation Form with Recurring Options, you’ll be prompted to configure your form.
+Upon choosing the template Mission Trip Fundraising Form, you’ll be prompted to configure your form.
 Feel free to change the title and description of your form.

 In the Type field, you’ll find a few different options.
 You can use either off-site payment type or on-site payment type.